Here’s why we believe in RISC-V

 - The price / performance improvement here is massive – 10-30x – however doing this on FPGAs or GPUs requires a large effort and it does not apply equally to all workload types.

-- Hardware architectures needs to get refactored around application requirements
+- Hardware architectures need to get refactored around application requirements.

 - This is where RISC-V comes in.

 The end of Moore’s law means that processor architecture is in a state of disruption where small companies can innovate and add value again – from the gate level to the application level.